 The City of Markham's 2019 CEMP performance results outlined above uses the 2017 baseline to evaluate energy performance in the year 2022.
-Corporate facility energy intensity demonstrated an approximately 12% reduction, more than twice the target of 5%.
-Streetlighting energy intensity demonstrated an approximately 13% reduction, also more than twice the target of 5%.
-Municipal operations GHG emissions intensity demonstrated an approximately 15% reduction, three times the target of 5%.
-In the 2019 CEMP, all of the achieved reduction percentages have significantly surpassed the target reductions.
+Corporate facility energy intensity demonstrated an approximately 12% reduction, with streetlighting energy intensity similarly displayed a 13% reduction, and municipal operations GHG emissions intensity demonstrated an approximately 15% reduction.
+Review of 2023 suggests that roughly half the decrease in corporate facility energy and approximately a third of the reduction in municipal operations GHGs are the result of COVID related impacts with no identified COVID impacts on streetlighting intensity.